 You have the usage of the IP, but no one can prevent someone else adding it to their DNS settings.
 It could also be that the previous user that was assigned that IP was the owner of that website, then cancelled the VPS and kept the DNS pointing to it.
 You were assigned that IP after them and, having forgotten the security aspect of the web server, can access you site from there too.

 There is an option outside page rules, that doesn’t use a page rule for only this.
-In the Crypto settings as I mentioned.
+In the SSL/TLS settings as I mentioned.

 I quote from before, not having resource links to HTTPS will make them fail to load…